instantOS/instantos.github.io/docs/customize.md

 ### Qt

 There be dragons with customizing Qt.
-It is really easy to break QT and end up with light theme icons on a dark theme or vice versa.
+It is really easy to break Qt and end up with light theme icons on a dark theme or vice versa.
 The way to unbreak it is incredibly poorly documented, which is why currently the only option for Qt is to undo whatever you did to it, should you inevitably break it.